 What's happened

 Israeli forces have completed encircling Bint Jbeil in southern Lebanon as part of ongoing military operations against Hezbollah.
-The operation aims to take control of the strategic town, with clashes continuing and casualties reported on both sides.
-Diplomatic talks are scheduled in Washington to address the escalation.
+Clashes are continuing, with casualties reported on both sides.
+Diplomatic talks are scheduled in Washington to address the escalation, which has resulted in significant casualties and infrastructure damage.

 What's behind the headline?